RickyGeniox2012/Tutpy/README.md

 # Tutpy
 My examples for studying Python from zero!
+I am 10 years old and for the first time I'm studying Python.
-I'm studying Python and these are my exercises.
+These are my exercises.